hoangton/smartcash/legal.rst

 of running ATM kiosks or using other mechanisms to personally offer SmartCash to fiat exchange services.

-For this purpose we hired **Cogent Law**, who have a lot of experience working in compliance for digital money services.
+For this purpose we found **Cogent Law**, who have a lot of experience working in compliance for digital money services.
 They have put together a compliance program that will be shared with anyone launching a SmartCash service if they require it.
 This includes: